vbruzzi/chatby/README.md

 # Chatby Instant Messaging app
 A chat app made with Flask/pymongo for the API and Angular (with Node) in the frontend.
+Documentation for the API can be found in the API folder.

 # What I learned